 - Wash your hands often with soap and water, or use hand sanitizer

-- Avoid touching your eyes, nose, and mouth unless you have just washed your hands with soap
+- Avoid touching your eyes, nose, and mouth

 - Avoid visiting people in hospitals or long-term care centres if you are sick

 - Practice social distancing – stay 2m (6ft) away from people in public areas

 - Do not share personal items that come into contact with saliva such as toothbrushes, eating utensils, drinks, water bottles, and towels